chrishobcroft/ethprague/AV_production.md

-I will give my suggestions for requirements but others might have other ideas.
-Let's resolve any conflict together?

 # Overview

 There will be 4 stages across 4 days of Prague DeFi and ethprague.
 From outside, they are two separate events.
 On the inside, they have strong common thread (same venues, same organising team, same pretalx, same video production team).